rdubois-crypto/UnruggableWallet/README.md

 This project was developed as part of the ETHGlobal Bangkok Hackathon.
-Leveraging MPC multisig signature with Account abstraction, it provides resistance against trapped or buggy hardware (which is the same) by providing a security equal to the ** weaker ** link.
+Leveraging MPC multisig signature **Musig2** with Account abstraction, it provides resistance against trapped or buggy hardware (which is the same) by providing a security equal to the **weaker** link.
 Compared to the safe, the multisig is computed offchain and provide only a single chain verification footprint.
 This provides both privacy and gas efficiency.

 ![alt text](image-2.png)